- Author: Gemma Miner

 Thank you for your perseverance even when things did not work the way you thought or wanted them to, even when there were so many roadblocks it brought you to tears.

 Thank you for recognizing the look in the eyes of the youth that you serve that said how much they need you right now—and for responding in whatever way you could.

 Thank you for all the deep breaths that you took as you managed challenge after challenge after challenge.

 Thank you for digging deeply for patience and calm even when it eluded you.
 Thank you for having the clarity to know when you needed a break.

 Thank you for your kindness, always kindness—and for understanding that relationships are what matters most.

 Your contributions to help youth in these unprecedented times has never been more critical.
 We know that your young people struggled with you as they too managed so many stressors.
 We also know that your youth are resilient and have the confidence to help others to cope.
 Thank you for providing opportunities for young people to feel supported and for them to contribute.

 It is my hope that as we emerge from this pandemic that we are stronger, more creative, more resilient, and more kind.
 Know that your dedication to help youth lead happy, healthy, thriving lives made a difference to those lives that you touched.

-It's your energy, dedication, talent, time and gifts that makes the impact for youth in California.
+It's your energy, dedication, talent, time, and gifts that makes the impact for youth in California.
 We see you.
 We hear you.
-We appreciate you beyond measure.
+We appreciate you more than you will ever know.

 Academic Coordinator for Volunteer Engagement